fepegar/torchio/docs/source/transforms/transforms.rst

 ``'linear'``, default in TorchIO, is usually a good compromise between image quality and speed to be used for data augmentation during training.

+When instantiating transforms it is possible to specify independently the interpolation for labels and images.
-Instances of :class:`~torchio.data.image.LabelMap` are always resampled using nearest neighbor interpolation, independently of the interpolation type specified at transform instantiation, which will be used for instances of :class:`~torchio.data.image.ScalarImage`.
+``'label_interpolation'`` will be used for instances of :class:`~torchio.data.image.LabelMap` and ``'image_interpolation'`` will be used for instances of :class:`~torchio.data.image.ScalarImage`.

 Methods such as ``'bspline'`` or ``'lanczos'`` generate high-quality results, but are generally slower.
 They can be used to obtain